TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ## EthFw Switching & TCP/IP Apps Demo {#ethfw_switching_demo}

-This demo showcases switching capabilities of the integrated Ethernet Switch (CPSW9G or CPSW5G) found in J721E or J7200 devices for features like VLAN, Multicast, etc.  It also demonstrates lwIP (TCP/IP stack) integration into the EthFw.
+This demo showcases switching capabilities of the integrated Ethernet Switch (CPSW9G or CPSW5G) found in J721E, J7200 and J784S4 devices for features like VLAN, Multicast, etc.  It also demonstrates lwIP (TCP/IP stack) integration into the EthFw.